-We are committed to ensuring that teachers, school leaders, and school authorities can access learning opportunities so that they can develop the necessary skills and knowledge they need to implement future curriculum.
+Teachers, school leaders, and school authorities will be able to access learning opportunities so that they can develop the necessary skills and knowledge they need to implement future curriculum.
 Identifying learning and teaching resources to support teachers in implementing future curriculum is part of the provincial implementation plan that is being developed with stakeholders.

 Do all school authorities in the province have to use the same curriculum?

 Yes.
 Provincial curriculum ensures students in Alberta have the same basis for their learning across the province.
 All teachers will use the same learning outcomes but will continue to have flexibility on how they teach the curriculum based on the individual needs of students in their classrooms.

 How will provincial assessments shift to reflect the future concept-based curriculum?